 It brings together a variety of eateries and events for the best experience.
 One of the most attractive facts about this is that it brings together more than five hundred companies on a vast campus with more than 16 buildings.
 If you are visiting New York or live there, you should not miss out on visiting this place to buy goods at affordable rates.

-These fleas in NY City have the broadest range of products at affordable rates.
-These flea markets also offer you delicious food to eat and beverages that help you maintain energy to explore more markets in NYC.
+These fleas in New York City have the broadest range of products at affordable rates.
+These flea markets also offer you delicious food and beverages that help you maintain the energy to explore more markets in NYC.

-You must visit these flea markets in NYC to learn about the various things available and buy handmade products.
+You must visit these flea markets to learn about the various things available and buy handmade products.
 They are also an opportunity to realize the ethnic diversity of the city.

 2.1.
 Brooklyn Flea Market

-The Brooklyn Flea market is one of the top attractions of New York NY near the Brooklyn bridge.
+The Brooklyn Flea Market is one of the top attractions of New York NY near the Brooklyn Bridge.
 The location of this flea market is in Williamsburg and DUMBO.
-There are two main outdoor markets in Brooklyn flea shop in Brooklyn, NY.
+There are two main outdoor markets in Brooklyn flea shops in Brooklyn, NY.

-One is Chelsea Flea which is open all year, and the other is Brooklyn flea, organized from April to December.
+One is Chelsea Flea, open all year, and the other is Brooklyn Flea, organized from April to December.
 The second location, which is in DUMBO, is not a year-round market.

 2.2.
 Chelsea Flea

-There are a lot of vendors who sell vintage clothing and jewelry in the Chelsea flea market.
-This is one of the best markets in NYC as you can enter it without paying any money.
+There are a lot of vendors who sell vintage clothing and jewelry in the Chelsea flea market and you can enter it without paying any money.
 The opening hours of this market are from eight in the morning to five in the evening and are organized only on the weekend, that is Saturday and Sunday.

 2.3.
 Grand Bazaar NYC

 It is the largest flea market in Manhattan, New York City.
 It is also the oldest flea.
-The location of Grand bazaar NYC is 100 W 77th St, New York City, the United States of America.
-This market is held every Sunday in Manhattan from 10 to five in the evening.
+The location of Grand Bazaar NYC is 100 W 77th St, New York City, the United States of America.
+This market is held every Sunday in Manhattan from 10 to 5 in the evening.

 This flea market offers fantastic food and a variety of vendors from all over the city.
 All around the world, people come to this market.
 It is one of the artists’ fleas that supports local artists and their art.